 As chairman, the Exercise Leader, in co-ordination with the host agency, should prepare the Debrief Meeting agenda, and provide the necessary travel/accommodation and meeting facilities information.
 Any delegate may suggest an agenda item, which should be forwarded to the Exercise Leader at least four weeks prior to the Debrief Meeting.

-APPENDIX J

-FINAL EXERCISE REPORT TEMPLATE
+APPENDIX I - FINAL EXERCISE REPORT TEMPLATE

-Title: FINAL EXERCISE REPORT FOR EXERCISE VOLCEX{YY}/{NN}
+Title: FINAL REPORT OF VOLCEX No-nn/YYYY

 Introduction

 Include date of the exercise, the Exercise Leader and Directing Staff.
 Synopsis of how the exercise ran and notes if the exercise operation ran in some ways opposed to the way it was planned in the Exercise Directives.